turingschool/launch-curriculum/module2/Project/index.md

 1. What was your process for building migrations?
 1. What changes did you make based on peer or instructor feedback?
 1. How did you ensure that messages and users were getting saved into the database appropriately?

+### Getting Help
+During project week, there are multiple ways to reach out for help.
+The first way is by sending a Slack message to all of your instructors.
+The second way is to use a Token during Token Time.

+Each student has 4 tokens for the week and each token gives you up to 15 minutes with an instructor.
+You want to have a specific goal in mind when getting in line during Token Time and you want to have spent time working on that goal individually before meeting with us.

+Some examples of great uses for a token:

+* Assistance with a bug you’ve been stuck on
+* Advice on refactoring a particular section of code
+* Help writing pseudo code for a section you’re not sure how to get started on
+* Showing off a part of the project that you’re proud of completing.

+You will also have a daily stand-up with your group and one quick instructor check-ins.